Chambers Book of Days: The Book of Days (1864)

-The Book of Days was Robert Chambers' last publication, and perhaps his most elaborate.
-It was a huge collection of short, largely factual pieces which today would generally be bracketed as "trivia" but very interesting trivia.
+The Book of Days was Robert Chambers's last publication, and perhaps his most elaborate.
+It is a huge collection of short, largely factual pieces that today might be bracketed as "trivia", but very interesting trivia.
 The formula has been much repeated.
 It is supposed that his excessive labour in connection with this book hastened his death.

-It was published in two large volumes, each over 840 pages long, and, for its day, was well-illustrated with engraved drawings linked to the articles.
+The book was published in two large volumes, each over 840 pages long, and, for its day, was well-illustrated with engraved drawings linked to the articles.
 Its full title is The Book of Days: A Miscellany of Popular Antiquities in Connection with the Calendar: Including Anecdote, Biography, & History, Curiosities and Literature, and Oddities of Human Life and Character.
-It is well-indexed adding much to its value as a reference tool.
+It is well-indexed, adding much to its value as a reference tool.

-Each day, listed in chronological order gives a short list of saints connected to the day and famous persons being born on that day and dying on that day.
+Each day, listed in chronological order, gives a short list of saints connected to the day and famous persons born on that day or dying on that day.
 Individuals are then selected from these lists for more detailed articles.
-With six or seven articles per day the total number of articles, which are in the form of erudite essays, runs to around 2000, a staggering undertaking in terms of research.
-It is a much quoted reference in many hundreds of other reference books.
+With six or seven articles each day, the total number of articles, which are in the form of erudite essays, runs to around 2,000.
+The book has frequently been quoted in other reference books.

-The book was researched by Robert in 1860/1, mainly occupying him in endless daily research in the British Museum in London.
-The period 1882/3 was spent reorganising the assembled essays into chronological order and editing the work.
-The huge task mentally ruined Robert Chambers.
+Chambers carried out his research for the book in 1860 and 1861, primarily in the British Museum in London.
+He then spent 1862 and 1863 organising the assembled essays into chronological order and editing the work.
+The task is said to have mentally ruined him.